NicolasSimard/ENT/lfunc/README.md

 #L-function experiments

 This directory contains computations related to L-functions in genral.
-So far, it contains all the examples of the computel PARI/GP package (of T.
+So far, it contains a scripts that defines the Dedekind zeta fuction of a number field.
-Dockchister), more examples of Dirichlet L-functions (of quadratic characters, for example) and of Hilbert L-functions (L-funcitons of characters of class groups of number fields).
+Soon, it will contain examples of Dirichlet L-functions (of quadratic characters, for example) and of Hilbert L-functions (L-funcitons of characters of class groups of number fields).
 Examples of Weber L-functions (L-fucntions of characters of ray class groups of number fields) are in progress.
 All this